kkirchheim/pytorch-ood/paper/paper.md

 Additionally, we define a benchmark interface that exposes an `evaluate()` method, which takes one or more detectors as argument.
 This interface enables straightforward reproduction of benchmark protocols from prior work while still allowing custom evaluation pipelines when needed.

-For example, a minimal evaluation workflow to replicate the OpenOOD v1.5 CIFAR-10 benchmark for the pre-trained model from one of the first OOD Detection benchmark papers by Hendrycks *et al.* @hendrycks2016baseline can be written directly as:
+For example, a minimal evaluation workflow to replicate the OpenOOD v1.5 CIFAR-10 benchmark  [@zhang2023openood] with the pre-trained model and baseline detector from one of the first OOD Detection benchmark papers [@hendrycks2016baseline] and an additional, more recent detector [@liu2020energy] can be written directly as:

 ```python
 from pytorch_ood.detector import EnergyBased, MaxSoftmax